elastic/apm-pipeline-library/vars/README.md

 * pkgs: Go packages to install with Go get before to execute any command.
 * os: OS to use.
 (Example: `linux`).
 This is an option argument and if not set, the worker label will be used.

+NOTE: If the `GOARCH` environment variable is defined then it will be used to install the given packages for that architecture,
+      otherwise it will be evaluated on the fly.

 ## withGoEnvWindows
  Install Go and run some command in a pre-configured environment for Windows.